Didisimmons/LILELI-QUIZ-GAME/read.md

 ### Overview of project:

-Lileli is a website dedicated to eradicating the stigma associated with any form of abuse.
-To raise awareness about the fact that people are mistreated every day, with many unaware, and to educate the public about the abuse culture.
-Its purpose is to build a community in which people may share their tales and meet people who can assist them in their healing process.
+Lileli is a website created for a London-based entrepreneur who is committed to removing the stigma connected with any sort of abuse through comics.
+Raising awareness about the reality that people are mistreated on a daily basis, with many people being ignorant, and educating the public about the abuse culture.
+Its goal is to create a community where people can share their stories and meet people who can help them heal.

-We offer resources that are both educational and understandable to young adults.
-For example, our Comics are simple and enjoyable to study; these are true stories from our community created just for you.
-We aim to address the ongoing issue in today's society by teaching everyone about the negative impacts of abuse, and we feel that doing so would help to minimize the alarmingly high rate of assaults/harassment that has been increasing on a daily basis.
+We provide resources for young adults that are both instructive and understandable.
+For example, our Comics are simple and pleasant to read; these are actual stories from our community developed exclusively for you, therefore our slogan "comic made by you for you."
+We hope to solve the ongoing problem in today's society by educating everyone about the harmful consequences of abuse, and we believe that doing so will help to reduce the dangerously high rate of assaults/harassment that has been increasing on a daily basis.

 A 20-question questionnaire has been linked to the website to assess users' awareness of Consent and Sexual Harassment.
 With the rising number of assault cases in the workplace, homes, friendships, and relationships, it is critical to educate everyone and guarantee that we are all educated and not violating the rights of others.